 It’s often impossible to know things aren’t running efficiently without being told, and all too often, this need for feedback is either overlooked entirely or mishandled.
 Feedback is always at its most valued when it’s a two-way street, not only for managers to help their team members identify bumps in the road but also for employees to provide insight on the success or failure of processes and projects.

-15. Encourage Thorough Project Management
+15. Encourage Effective Project Management

-It seems obvious, we know, but project management is both the backbone and bane of many businesses.
+We know but project management is both the backbone and bane of many businesses.
 Whether it’s a problem of too many tools, as we touched on before, or simply a lack of processes in place, poorly handled projects can be gargantuan time-wasters with a heavy financial cost.

 For an all-in-one solution to improve company efficiency, why not take a look at how SEDNA’s intelligent communication system can help?
 Turn email on its head and save your company time and money while greatly reducing the risk of mistakes.